muzikp/retusa/docs/en/matrix.md

 ### [MANN-WHITNEY TEST](#mwu): mwu

 Returns the statistical log of the Mann-Whitney U test.
-In statistics, this test (also called Mann–Whitney–Wilcoxon (MWW/MWU), Wilcoxon rank-sum test, or Wilcoxon–Mann–Whitney test) is a nonparametric test of the null hypothesis that randomly selected values of X and Y from two populations, with the probability , that X will be greater than Y is equal to the probability that Y will be greater than X. Source: https://en.wikipedia.org/wiki/Mann-Whitney_U_test
+It is a non-parametric null hypothesis test that compares randomly selected values of X and Y from two populations, with the probability that X is greater than Y equal to the probability that Y is greater than X.

 #### Method calling syntax